 At St James we are committed to raising the attainment of the pupils at our school.
-To ensure all pupils achieve their potential it is vital that they attend school daily.
-This attendance page will give you all the information you might need about attendance at St James.
+To ensure all pupils achieve their potential it is vital that they attend school daily and are on time.
+This page will give you all the information you might need about attendance and punctuality at St James.
 If you wish to talk to someone about attendance please come into the school office to make an appointment with our Attendance Officer: Mrs Harvey.

 If your child is 30 minutes late every day they miss 2 and a half hours a week.
 That works out at 4 days a term and 12 days a year!